Armenia travel info

 Entry requirements

-US nationals require a passport that is valid for at least three months beyond their period of stay, but a visa is not required for stays of up to 180 days.
+US nationals require a passport that's valid for the duration of their stay.
+A visa is not required for stays of up to 180 days.

-UK citizens require a passport that is valid for the duration of their stay, but do not require a visa for stays of up to 180 days.
+UK citizens require a passport that's valid for the duration of their stay.
+They do not require a visa for stays of up to 180 days.

-Australians require a passport valid for duration of stay in Armenia.
-Nationals of Australia are visa exempt for a stay of up to 180 days.
+Australians require a passport that's valid for the duration of their stay.
+Nationals of Australia are visa exempt for stays of up to 180 days.

-South Africans require a passport valid for duration of stay and a visa for entry to Armenia.
-It may be possible for tourist visas to be issued on arrival at Yerevan (EVN) for stays of up to 120 days, but this should be confirmed in advance.
+South Africans require a passport that's valid for the duration of their stay and a visa for entry to Armenia.
+Visa on arrival is not available; an e-visa must be obtained before travel.

-Nationals of New Zealand require a passport valid for duration of stay in Armenia.
+Nationals of New Zealand require a passport that's valid for the duration of their stay.
 New Zealanders are visa exempt for stays of up to 180 days.

 Useful contacts